 This page is an unofficial, subject to change, work in progress,

-It has been over a year since I last updated this, so here goes.
+It has been about two years since I last updated this, so here goes.

 Volunteer needed: I would love to find someone to build

 gawk with Visual Studio (at least VS 2012) under

 Some nice things have happened in the master branch:

 - Fix some of the problems with comments in the pretty printer in the

 master branch.
 This is mostly done; some work on the code for